How To Be Productive As Head of Your Startup

-So how do you reconcile these two facts and actually, you know, be productive?
-Especially when you’re the CEO, which often means you’re also the default CIO, CFO, and COO simultaneously.
-It’s going to come down to having a system.
+So how do you reconcile these two facts and, you know, be productive?
+Especially when you're the CEO, which often means you're simultaneously the default CIO, CFO, and COO.
+It's going to come down to having a system.
 Not much of a surprise there, we admit.
-What may be surprising is just how easy and quick you can set up a system that works for you and your team.
-We hope you can apply these ideas to your current situation in April 2020.
-Perhaps you're working from home, or you've changed what your day-to-day operations look like to help stop the spread of COVID-19.
-In any case, we'd like to think that these productivity tips and tricks may come in even more handy.
+What may be surprising is how easily and quickly you can set up a system that works for you and your team.
+We hope you can apply these ideas to your current situation.
+Perhaps you're working from home, or you've changed your day-to-day operations.
+In any case, we'd like to think these productivity tips and tricks may be even handier.

 Our recommendations may not, at first glance, seem all that business-like.
-See, what is often overlooked in articles like this is the simple fact that the CEO has to lead by example.
-That means that you have to have your own time-management skills firmly in hand before you can expect your team to follow suit and find systems that work for them.
+The simple fact that the CEO has to lead by example is often overlooked.
+That means you must have your time-management skills firmly in hand before you can expect your team to follow suit and find systems that work for them.
 This is especially true under extenuating circumstances.

 Know Yourself

-At the risk of sounding like a therapist, the first key foundational piece of the productivity puzzle is to have a solid understanding of yourself.
-To those ends, ask yourself some questions and make note of the answers:
+At the risk of sounding like a therapist, the first key foundational piece of the productivity puzzle is a solid understanding of yourself.
+To those end, ask yourself some questions and make note of the answers:

 Use these as a jumping-off point, then see where your answers lead you.
-The idea behind starting here is that the productivity system that’s going to lead you to startup CEO success will have to be tailored to your specific situation, needs, and way of doing things.
+The idea behind starting here is that the productivity system that will lead you to startup CEO success must be tailored to your specific situation, needs, and way of doing things.
 See how your answers overlap, where they diverge, and what conclusions you can draw.

 Know Your People